AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > It may not work if the popped up page is cached by the browser.
 It also will not work with some tricky popup methods.
 In such cases, it is better to use [AdGuard Popup Blocker](https://github.com/AdguardTeam/PopupBlocker) extension.

+> **Please note**
+>
-> **Please note:** Unlike with AdGuard Browser extension, `$popup` modifier is very unreliable when used with AdGuard for Windows, Mac and Android.
+> Unlike with AdGuard Browser extension, `$popup` modifier is very unreliable when used with AdGuard for Windows, Mac and Android.
 In AdGuard for Safari and iOS, `$popup` rules will simply block the page right away.

 ##### **`match-case`**